ines/course-starter-python/README.md

 1. Fork this repo, install and make sure the app is running.
 2. Customize the `meta.json` and `binder/requirements.txt`.
 3. Build a [Binder](https://mybinder.org) from the `binder` branch of this repo.
-4. Add content and customize the theme as needed.
+4. Add content (chapters, exercises and slides) and optionally add separate content license.
+5. Customize the UI theme in `theme.sass` as needed.
-5. Deploy the app, e.g. to [Netlify](https://netlify.com).
+6. Deploy the app, e.g. to [Netlify](https://netlify.com).

 ### Running the app